 A Few Additional Facts About Tech Graduate Students

 - One third of our student body is graduate students who are enrolled in our more than 90 doctoral and master’s degree programs.
 (In Fall 2016, Georgia Tech enrolled over 11,000 graduate students, about two-thirds are master's students and one-third are Ph.D. students.)

-And our student population is a diverse one.
-About 42 percent of our graduate students are international, hailing from more than 100 countries around the world.
-(To see a breakdown of Tech’s student enrollment by country, click here.)
+- About 42 percent of our graduate students are international, hailing from more than 100 countries around the world.
+Visit Tech's site for Institutional Research and Planning to see a breakdown of Tech’s student enrollment by country.

 - Tech is home to the recipients of several major national fellowships, including more than 100 National Science Foundation Graduate Research Fellows.